Tatenda-Prince/CI-CD-Powered-Static-Website-Hosting-on-AWS-S3-Cloudfront-/README.md

 Now, we will make an update to the code in GitHub to verify that the pipeline is triggered and the CI/CD pipeline is functional.
 This will be as easy as simply making a change to the “README.md” file, since any change to the files should trigger the workflow.

-After making changes, we can head back to CodePipeline.
-If you select your pipeline, you should notice that the pipeline has been triggered just recently.

-Also, if we click “History” on the left pane of the CodePipeline dashboard, we can view the “Executing history” and see that it been triggered twice.
-The initial, when we set up the pipeline and the second time, when we made changed to the “README.md” file.

 3. Go to Github repository and edit the file.
 I added "WE ARE THE BEST CLUB IN LONDON"